Prompt Rules

 Partial Mask (****xxxx)

-Partially replaces the rule-matching text with asterisks or a custom character.
+Partially replace the rule-matching text with asterisks or a custom character.
 In the Edit Rule dialog, you can configure partial masking using the following options:

 - Masking Character - Specify the character for masking (for example,